smudge/decks/railsconf-2022/slides.md

 ![incentives-7](/images/incentives-7.png)

 <!--
-We now have a set of teams with the agency, expertise, and incentives to maintain this environment together.
+We now have a set of teams with the agency, expertise, mutual trust, and incentives to maintain this environment together.
 -->

 ---